Neethikku Thandanai: Release and reception

 Neethikku Thandanai was released on 1 May 1987.
 N. Krishnaswamy of The Indian Express wrote that the "story and narration are so thoroughly mired in preposterous situations".
 He went on to say, "M. S. Viswanathan has tuned a Bharathi song to good effect, but how come Bharathi agreed to write a song for this film?".
+Jayamanmadhan of Kalki praised the performances of Radhika, Srividya and Charanraj, and the dialogues by Karunanidhi, but criticised the film for suggesting that violence will solve problems.
+Radhika won the Filmfare Award for Best Actress – Tamil.

 Controversy

 The film became controversial as it was seen as critical of the rule of the incumbent Chief Minister of Tamil Nadu, M. G. Ramachandran.
 The then ruling party AIADMK, led by Ramachandran, tried to halt the film's release by filing a case that it may disrupt law-and-order in Tamil Nadu, but Chandrasekhar overcame the case.